On the low Mach number limit for Quantum Navier-Stokes equations: Introduction

 In the low Mach number regime, i.e. in the limit as $\eps\to0$, the dynamics of \eqref{eq:QNS} is formally governed by the incompressible Navier-Stokes equations,

 The aim of this paper is to rigorously study this limit in its full generality, i.e. by considering arbitrary finite energy initial data without imposing further regularity or smallness assumptions and in particular without being well-prepared.
+This class of initial data cannot provide in the limit smooth solutions to incompressible Navier-Stokes, for this reason we have to exclude the use of relative entropy methods \cite{DM16}, \cite{FN}.

 The QNS system entails some mathematical difficulties due to the possible appearance of vacuum regions.
 Indeed, the degenerate viscosity prevents a suitable control of the velocity field in the vacuum.
 In particular this yields some problems in establishing the necessary compactness estimates on the convective term $\rho_\eps u_\eps\otimes u_\eps$.
+As a consequence, the mathematical analysis of fluid dynamical equations with degenerate viscosities differs substantially from the standard Feireisl-Lions theory \cite{L96, F}.
+On the other hand, for certain compressible fluids with degenerate viscosity a further entropy estimate is available, first introduced by Bresch and Desjardins in \cite{BDL} and later extended to a large class of Navier-Stokes-Korteweg systems \cite{BD}.
+For system \eqref{eq:QNS1}, these estimates yield a regularizing effect for the mass density \cite{JqNS, AS15}, hence in our case they also allow for a better control of the far-field behavior compared to the classical compressible Navier-Stokes equations \cite{LM98}, see Lemmata \ref{lem:apriori} and \ref{lem:fluctuations}.
 Finite energy weak solutions to \eqref{eq:QNS} in the two and three dimensional torus were studied in \cite{AS, LV16}.
-To the authors' knowledge no analogue result exists for the same system in the whole space with non-trivial boundary conditions at infinity.
-It seems reasonable to argue that exploiting some ideas in \cite{AS, AS18} it is possible to show a similar result in this framework, however this paper will focus on the low Mach number limit for \eqref{eq:QNS} and hence we postulate the existence of such solutions (see Definition \ref{defi:FEWS} below for more details).
-The analysis of the Cauchy problem associated to \eqref{eq:QNS} is postponed to future investigations.
+The Cauchy Problem on $\R^d$, $d=2,3$, with non-trivial far-field behavior has recently been addressed in \cite{AHS20}.
+The existence theory of finite energy weak solutions in \cite{AHS20} is based on the standard argument of invading domains, suitable truncations, and the available theory for $\T^d$ of \cite{LV16}.
 Besides the mathematical difficulties originated from the degenerate viscosity, in this framework we also have to cope with the lack of integrability of the mass density due to non-trivial boundary conditions.